liseidybueno/travel-search-stays/README.md

 # What I'm Building

 As a budget traveler, I often want to see all my accommodation options in one place.
 I'm not overly picky about where I stay, but I've spent so much time with 7 tabs open trying to search for somewhere that fits my budget and needs at the time.
-I want to make it easier to see all your options in one place with your budget, so I'm developing a small, simple app that pulls data from popular hotel and rental booking sites like Booking.com, Airbnb, and HostelWorld so that you can see more options all in one place.
+I want to make it easier to see all your options in one place with your budget, so I'm developing a small, simple app that pulls data from popular hotel and rental booking sites like Booking.com and Airbnb so that you can see more options all in one place.

 # How I'm Building